deadbok/ssg/README.md

 Command line options
 --------------------

 -d, --debug			Print debug information.
 -s, --site_url		Set the site URL.
 --write-all			Write all files, instead of updating.
 -r, --root			Set the root directory of the site.
 Default is current
 					directory.
+-c, --create-site	Create a directory skeleton and config file for a new site.
+					Defaults to current directory.

 .. _Markdown: http://daringfireball.net/projects/markdown
 .. _Jinja2: http://jinja.pocoo.org/